-Fiber (estimated dry matter content) = 3.8%
+Fiber (estimated dry matter content) = 6.6%

 |Estimated Nutrient Content

-|Dry Matter Basis||33%||16%||43%|
+|Dry Matter Basis

-|Calorie Weighted Basis||29%||34%||37%|
+|Calorie Weighted Basis

-The fourth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
-However, aside from its natural energy content, rice is of only modest nutritional value to a dog.
+The second ingredient is corn.
+Corn is an inexpensive and controversial cereal grain.
+And aside from its energy content, this grain is of only modest nutritional value to a dog.

-The fifth item is corn gluten meal.
-Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.
+The third ingredient is wheat gluten.
+Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.

-The seventh ingredient is chicken fat.
+The fourth ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.